Gregg was born on January 14, 1984, a healthy baby boy. Ten weeks later he started to show signs of respiratory

 Dr. Mark Weinblatt and Dr. Phil Scimeca were two of Gregg’s doctors when he was in North Shore University Hospital.
 They left a lasting mark on us and we will always be grateful for the care they provided Gregg during his short time there.
 They now head the Cancer Center for Kids at Winthrop University Hospital.
 Winthrop’s Cancer Center for Kids is the largest outpatient facility for treating children with cancer and blood disorders in Nassau County.
 It is the County’s only member of the Children’s Oncology Group (COG), a prestigious international consortium of collaborating hospitals recognized as leaders in the treatment of childhood cancers.
 COG membership places it at the forefront of research and the use of the latest treatment protocols.
-After last year’s event we were able to donate $52,000 to Winthrop’s Cancer Center for Kids.
-Over our first seven years we have donated over $450,000 on behalf of all of you.
+After last year’s event we were able to donate over $64,000 to Withrop’s Cancer Center for Kids.
+Over our first eight years we have donated over $510,000 on behalf of all of you.
 The generosity and support of our family, friends, and business associates helped to turn our dream into reality.
 Honoring Gregg’s memory and continuing to help other children and their families battling this disease is something we believe is important.
 We hope that you agree and will participate in our outing in some manner.

-— Debi, Bill, Bryan, Mary, Will & Connor, Mike & Kristina
+— Debi, Bill, Bryan, Mary, Will & Connor, Mike & Kristina, Daniella & Francesca